Adair Ferguson: National representative rowing

 Ferguson's stellar rise at the 1985 nationals saw her selected to represent Australia at the 1985 World Rowing Championships at Hazewinkel.
 She beat her fancied Romanian rival Maria Micșa and in the process became Australia's first ever female rowing world champion.
 She attempted to defend her title at Nottingham 1986 but finished fifth.

 Ferguson won two selection trials for the 1986 Edinburgh Commonwealth Games - the New South Wales and Victorian titles.
 She was picked in that squad, went to Edinburgh but contracted a virus and was laid up in bed in the lead-up to the event.
 Her main competition was the New Zealand sculler, Philippa Baker who passed Ferguson with 800m to go.
 Ferguson summoned all her resources to get to the front and won the gold medal in a tight finish.

 Ferguson made national selection in the late 1980s and raced the lightweight single scull at Bled 1989 and Lake Barrington 1990.

 Ferguson represented Australia eight times at various international competitions but never at an Olympic Games.
 1988 was considered to be her best chance of winning a medal but that year the Australian selectors decided not to send any female rowing competitors.

 Accolades

-She was named the 1985 Australian Athlete of the Year; in achieving the honour she beat fellow nominees Jeff Fenech and Alan Border.
+She was named the 1985 Australian Athlete of the Year; in achieving the honour she beat fellow nominees Jeff Fenech and Allan Border.

 In 1986 she was admitted to the Sport Australia Hall of Fame.
 In 1987 she was awarded the Medal of the Order of Australia (OAM) for her services to rowing.

 After rowing

 Ferguson has degrees in medicine, science and human movement, and a graduate diploma in nutritional science.
-She practices as a General Practitioner and is a Fellow of the Royal Australian College of General Practitioners.
+She practices as a general practitioner and is a Fellow of the Royal Australian College of General Practitioners.

-She stood as the Australian Democrats candidate in the blue ribbon liberal seat of Ryan in the 1990 federal election.
+She stood as the Australian Democrats candidate in the blue ribbon Liberal seat of Ryan in the 1990 federal election.